 But it’s possible to manage this symptom and reduce its impact on your life.
 Read on to learn more.

-Anxiety diarrhea, along with other digestive problems that often accompany anxiety, can happen because of the connection between your gut and your brain, known as the gut-brain axis.
+Diarrhea, along with other digestive problems that often accompany anxiety, can happen because of the connection between your gut and your brain, known as the gut-brain axis.

 The axis connects your central nervous system to your enteric nervous system (ENS), which acts as your gut’s nervous system.
 The ENS helps regulate processes in your gastrointestinal (GI) tract.
 But it also has an effect on your emotions and behavior through its link to your brain.